swiftlang/swift-evolution/proposals/0000-updated-integers.md

 The `Integer` protocol is the basis for all the integer types provided by the standard library.

-The `isEqual(to:)` and `isLess(than:)` methods provide implementations for the `Equatable` and `Comparable` protocol conformances.
-Similar to how arithmetic operations are dispatched in `Arithmetic`, `==` and `<` operators for homogeneous comparisons are implemented as generic free functions invoking `isEqual(to:)` and `isLess(than:)` protocol methods respectively.
+The `isEqual(to:)` and `isLess(than:)` methods provide implementations for `Equatable` and `Comparable` protocol conformances.
+Similar to how arithmetic operations are dispatched in `Arithmetic`, `==` and `<` operators for homogeneous comparisons are implemented as generic free functions invoking the `isEqual(to:)` and `isLess(than:)` protocol methods respectively.

-This protocol adds 3 new initializers to the parameterless one, inherited from `Arithmetic`.
-These initializers allow to construct values of type from instances of any other type, conforming to `Integer`, using different
+This protocol adds 3 new initializers to the parameterless one inherited from `Arithmetic`.
+These initializers allow to construct values of one type from instances of any other type conforming to `Integer`, using different
 strategies:

-  - Perform checks whether the value is representable in `Self`
+  - Assume the value is representatble in `Self`

+  - Extend or truncate the value to fit into `Self`

-  - Try to represent the value without bounds checks
+  - Clamp the velue to the representatble range of `Self`

-  - Substitute values beyond `Self` bounds with maximum/minimum value of `Self` respectively

-The `Absolutevalue` associated type refers to the type that is able to hold an absolute value of any possible value of `Self`.
+The `AbsoluteValue` associated type is able to hold the absolute value of any possible value of `Self`.
 Concrete types do not have to provide a typealias for it as it can be inferred from the `absoluteValue` property.
 This property can be useful in operations that are simpler to implement in terms of unsigned values, for example, printing a value of an integer, which is just printing a '-' character in front of an absolute value.

-Please note, that `absoluteValue` property *should not* be preferred to the `abs` function, who's return value is of the same type as its argument.
+Please note, that `absoluteValue` property *should not* be preferred to the `abs` function, whose return value is of the same type as its argument.

 ```Swift
 public protocol Integer: